-- This mobile ticket gets you one-day, fast-track access to all exhibits at all three Metropolitan Museum of Art locations - the Met, the Met Breuer, and the Met Cloisters
+- This mobile ticket gets you three-day, fast-track access to all exhibits at all three Metropolitan Museum of Art locations - the Met, the Met Breuer, and the Met Cloisters

 - With more than two million works of art (not a typo), spanning the entire globe and almost all of human history, this is one of the finest collections of art in the world